 Get the Skinny on Bamboo for Your Skin Care

 Originally developed in Korea, bamboo extract is more than a “buzzword” on an ingredients list.
-We’ve found that Bamboo may be one of the most important “new” ingredients in modern skin care.
+We’ve found that bamboo extract has its benefits, and may be one of the most important “new” ingredients in modern skin care.

 Bamboo is full of natural silica, an essential mineral that promotes healthy skin and hair.
 Bamboo contains about 70% silica making it the richest natural source of this mineral which is why we add bamboo extract to our formulations for soft supple skin.

 How Bamboo Promotes Radiance

 When young, we all naturally have higher levels of collagen and silica.
 With age, both our collagen and silica levels decline.
 Many people know about a reduction of collagen and aging, but not many people understand how silica production also factors into skin health.

 Silica brings out the shine in our hair and keeps our skin supple and radiant.
 As silica production slows, wrinkles and loose skin are the results.

 Silica and collagen reduction are but two factors in the aging process.
 Another side effect of aging is brought on by hormone changes that compromise our moisture barrier.
 This outer layer protects us from the environment, pollution and dryness.
 Bamboo extract has great skin benefits.
 It works to strengthen our barrier to protect and restore the skin’s resilience.

 Bamboo extract packs a one-two punch by building collagen deep within the cell and by holding moisture on the surface of the skin.
 It also works to shield skin from damaging UV rays.
 We know that skin that is regularly supplied with silica is slower to show signs of aging.